- SARC Home »

 About This School

-Fortune School has high expectations for academic achievement and conduct that are clearly defined, measurable, and make no excuses based on the background of students.
-Students, parents, teachers, and staff create and reinforce a culture of achievement and support, through a range of formal and informal rewards and consequences for academic performance and behavior.
+- 1. High Expectations – We have high expectations for academic achievement and conduct that are clearly designed, measurable and make no excuses based on the on the background of the students.
+Students, parents, teachers and staff create and reinforce a culture of achievement and support.

-Students, their parents, and the staff of Fortune School choose to participate in the program.
-No one is assigned or forced to attend.
-Everyone must make and uphold a commitment to the school and to each other to put in the time and effort required to achieve success.
+- 2. Choice and Commitment – Students, their parents and staff choose to participate in the program.
+Everyone must make and uphold a commitment to the school and to each other to put in the time and effort required for success.

-Fortune School know s that there are no shortcuts when it comes to success in academics and life.
-W ith an extended school day, week, and year, students have more time in the classroom to acquire the academic knowledge and skills that prepare them for competitive colleges, as well as more opportunities to engage in diverse extracurricular experiences.
+- 3. More Time – We know that there are no shortcuts when it comes to success in academics and life.
+With an extended school day, week and year; students, teachers, school leaders, parents and staff dedicate more time.
+This ensures that students acquire the knowledge and skills that prepare them for competitive colleges, as well as opportunities to engage in diverse extracurricular activities.

-Fortune School focuses relentlessly on high student performance through standardized tests and other objective measures.
-Just as there are no shortcuts, there are not exceptions.
-Students are expected to achieve a level of academic performance that will enable them to succeed in the nation’s best colleges and theworld beyond.
+- 4. Focus on Results – We focus relentlessly on high student performance through standardized tests and other objective measures.
+Just as there are no shortcuts, there are no exceptions.
+Students are expected to achieve a level of academic performance that will enable them to succeed in the nation’s best colleges and the world beyond.

 |Grade Level||Number of Students|